 Avoid license violations

-To avoid license violations, monitor your license usage and ensure you have sufficient license volume to support it.
-If you do not have sufficient license volume, you need to either increase your license or decrease your indexing volume.
+To avoid license violations, monitor your license usage and ensure that you have sufficient license volume to support it.
+If you do not have sufficient license volume, you need to either increase the size of your license or decrease your indexing volume.

-If Splunk software tells you to correct your license warning before midnight, your quota is probably already exceeded for the day.
+If you receive a message to correct a license warning before midnight, your have probably already exceeded your quota for the day.
 This is called a "soft warning."
-The daily license quota resets at midnight (at which point the soft warning becomes a "hard warning").
-You have until then to fix your situation and ensure that you will not go over quota tomorrow, too.
+The daily license quota resets at midnight, at which point the soft warning becomes a "hard warning".

-Once data is already indexed, there is no way to un-index data to give you "wiggle room" back on your license.
-You need to get additional license room in one of these ways:
+Once data is indexed, there is no way to un-index data to reduce volume on the license.
+Instead, you need to get additional license volume in one of these ways:

-- Rearrange license pools if you have a pool with extra license room.
+- Reconfigure your license pools, if you have a pool with extra license volume.